waimea-igdaikee/300dtd-cadet-planner-website/README.md

 At Navy Cadets, we have parade roles that need to be fulfilled by different people each week.
 This database-driven web application with the following features:

 - Individual user account login, with different permissions depending on rank
-- Feature 2 here
+- Tracking of personal statistics over the past 10 weeks
-- Feature 3 here
+- Tracking and display of everyone's statistics over the past 10 weeks
-- Feature 4 here
+- Allocating parade roles
-- Feature 5 here
+- Editing of roles' descriptions

 ---